wkonitzer/k0s-on-equinix-terraform-templates/README.md

-# Bootstrapping MKE cluster on Equinix Metal
+# Bootstrapping k0s cluster on Equinix Metal

-This directory provides an example flow for using Mirantis Launchpad with Terraform and Equinix Metal.
+This directory provides an example flow for using k0sctl with Terraform and Equinix Metal.

 ## Prerequisites